SMLeaks/website/docs/index.md

 sidebar_position: 1
 ---

+import constants from "/src/constants.ts" import CreditExternal from "./_components/_credit_external.mdx"

 ## Welcome to SMLeaks!

-The community run leaking website for [Scrap Mechanic](https://store.steampowered.com/app/387990/).
+This is a community run leaking website for the game [Scrap Mechanic](https://store.steampowered.com/app/387990/).

-This is currently being run and maintained by [Turbo Biscuit](https://trbo.dev).
+This is currently being maintained by <CreditExternal id="trbodev" href="https://trbo.dev"/> and the [SMLeaks Discord](pathname:///discord)!

-You can also check out our [Discord](pathname:///discord)!

-:::danger SPOILERS AHEAD!
+:::danger WARNING!
+SPOILERS AHEAD!

 Most of the content shown here contains spoilers for upcoming features and content.
-It also spoils a majority of the storyline for future updates. ***PROCEED WITH CAUTION***.
+It also spoils a majority of the storyline for possible future updates.<br/>
+***PROCEED AT YOUR OWN RISK***.

 :::